Depth Estimation & Point Cloud Reconstruction

 transformed_clouds

-We can visualize the point clouds generated in 3d, plotly library.
+Similarly, we can visualize the transformed point clouds in 3d with plotly library.

-# Visualize the first transformed point cloud (for demonstration)
+# Visualize the second transformed point cloud (for demonstration)

 The generated point clouds can be saved to local in different formats.